-Use of treated packaging plastic waste in blast furnaces
+A.2.1.1.4 Use of treated packaging plastic waste in blast furnaces as reducing agent

 This industrial process consists of using treated plastic packaging waste to substitute coke or heavy oil as a reduction agent in blast furnaces.
-The treated plastic packaging waste, when burned in a controlled atmosphere, releases carbon (C), carbon monoxide (CO), hydrogen gas ( $H_2$ ) and heat.
+The treated plastic packaging waste, when burned in a controlled atmosphere, releases carbon (C), carbon monoxide (CO), hydrogen gas (H2) and heat.
 According to Decision 2005/270 Article 6c(1)(h) and Article 6c(1)(i), recycling does only apply to the part of the plastic waste that does not contribute to generate energy in this process.